arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ![Activation succeed](assets/connectedAndActivated.png)

-Once the product has been activated, it is recommended to get the **Hardware-ID** of your device.
+Once the product has been activated, getting the **Hardware-ID** of your device is recommended.

 #### Offline Activation
-<br></br>

-To activate the product **Offline**, deselect the "Online" slider and the scenario below will show up:
+To activate the product **Offline**, deselect the "Online" slider, and the scenario below will show up:

 ![Offline Activation](assets/offline-activation_up.png)